jonnor/ESC-CNN-microcontroller/report/report.md

 ### Spatially Separable convolution

-While CNNs have relatively few number of parameters, compared to fully-connected layers, the convolutional kernels still require a lot of computations.
+While CNNs have relatively low number of parameters, compared to fully-connected layers, the convolutional kernels still require a lot of computations.
 Several alternative convolution layers have been proposed to address this.